 Trying to cut back on meat?
 Seeking a nutritious source of clean energy?
 Just finished a juice cleanse?
-Fuel up and slim down with these plant-based proteins!
+Fuel up and slim down with these plant-based protein sources!

 1. Leafy Greens

 Leafy green vegetables like kale, spinach, collard greens, and swiss chard are a great source of protein and amino acids, but it can be challenging to consume enough each day to meet your dietary needs.
-That’s the magic of drinking raw green juice: it easily maximizes the vital nutrients your body soaks up!
+That’s the magic of drinking green juice: it easily maximizes the vital nutrients your body soaks up!

 2. Hemp Seeds

 Ditch those gross whey and casein protein powders and grab a hemp smoothie instead.
-These tiny Superfood seeds are one of the most nutritionally complete foods in the world, giving you a healthy dose of 9 essential amino acids your body needs to get from food.
-Sprinkle them on soups, salads, smoothie bowls, your bed… Like, literally just coat your life in hemp seeds.
+These tiny Superfood seeds are one of the most nutritionally complete foods in the world, providing all of the essential amino acids your body needs to get from food.
+Sprinkle them on soups, salads, smoothie bowls, your bed… Like, literally just coat your entire life in hemp seeds.

 3. Raw Nuts

 Protein, fiber, and good-for-you fats that actually promote weight loss!
 Nuts are excellent for increasing your brainpower and they provide long-lasting energy.
 The most protein-rich, nutrient-dense nuts include almonds, cashews (like in our Vanilla Cashew Protein Smoothie), brazil nuts, pine nuts, and hazelnuts.